Jaganpro/BashSetup/Vim Tutorial.md

 ### Closing the VIM Editor (Quit)

-The below command fails if there are any unsaved changes.
+The below command will attempt to quit the editor.
+It will fail if there are any unsaved changes.
 ```
 :q
 ```